 As a savvy SDR, you need to know how to use LinkedIn Sales Navigator for prospecting, and then some.

-Stay with us as we go through our top eight tips that will help you use LinkedIn Sales Navigator.
+Stay with us as we go through our top eight LinkedIn Sales Navigator tips and tricks.
 Nail precision-based prospecting, and meet your quotas.

 People who are already following your company’s LinkedIn profile have some exposure to your business; which makes them great potential prospects.
 Not only are they already familiar with your brand, but they’re likely candidates for ideal customer profiles.
 Or will be connected to your ideal customer profile within their company.